timeplus-io/docs/docs/sql-alter-stream.md

 # ALTER STREAM
 Currently we don't recommend to alter the schema of streams in Timeplus.
 You can modify the retention policy for historical store via [MODIFY TTL](#ttl) and modify the retention policy for streaming storage via [MODIFY SETTING](#stream_ttl).

-You can also use `ALTER STREAM` to modify the setttings of materialized views (only available in Timeplus Enterprise).
+You can also use `ALTER STREAM` to modify the settings of materialized views (only available in Timeplus Enterprise).

 ## MODIFY TTL{#ttl}
 You can add or modify the retention policy. e.g.